nitishkumar-iisc/Movie_Recommendation_Project_DE/README.md

 ## How to Run

-Just open the notebook and run cells step‑by‑step.
+Just open the notebook and run cells step‑by‑step on google-colab.
 Make sure the dataset paths match your local environment.

-This README gives an easy-to-understand overview so anyone—even without ML knowledge—can follow what the project is about.